 Siri works with almost all of the built-in apps on your device.
 And it’s smart enough to figure out which apps to use to provide you with answers.
 It also uses Search and Location Services to help you with your requests.
 Here’s a list of apps and services that Siri works with worldwide:

 - Alarms, World Clock, and Timers

 How does Siri learn who I am?

 If Siri knows who you are, it can use your information to help you.
-To make sure Siri knows who you are, select your contact information in Settings > General > Siri > My Info.
+To make sure Siri knows who you are, select your contact information in Settings > General > Siri & Search > My Information.